hardwario/bc-developers/integrations/google-assistant.md

 ![](../.gitbook/assets/_integrations_google_assistant_scene_setup_updated.PNG)

-Your node is node updated and you can activate it by saying *"Hey Google, activate {scene name}"*, if you choose to make it reversible, different commands will be sent by saying *"Hey Google, deactivate {scene name}"*
+Your node is node updated and you can activate it by saying *"Hey Google, activate {scene name}"* if you choose to make it reversible, different commands will be sent by saying *"Hey Google, deactivate {scene name}"*

 ### Dynamic scenes

-You can setup dynamic scenes, which are set based on some confitions in real-time.
-You can do this by importing following nodes as an example.
+You can set up dynamic scenes, which are set based on some conditions in real-time.
+You can do this by importing the following nodes as an example.

 ![](../.gitbook/assets/_integrations_google_assistant_scene_dynamic.PNG)